 From sore throats to stuffy noses, sinus infections bring lots of unwelcome symptoms.

 Sinus infections cause sinus pressure, headaches, and ear pressure.
 These issues can lead to buzzing, clicking, or ringing in the ears.

 Nasal congestion often spreads to the ears during a sinus infection.
 This can create excess ear wax, which causes blockages in the ears and intense pressure on the eardrums.
 Pressure on the tiny bones of the inner ear can lead to tinnitus symptoms.

 You may not need to visit a hearing professional if the ringing is the result of a sinus infection, as the symptoms may clear up naturally.
 If the ringing persists for more than a few days, however, you should make an appointment with your hearing professional.

 Prolonged exposure to loud noises

 The occasional music concert is probably not going to cause long-term ear-ringing.
 If you routinely expose your ears to intense sounds, however, you may be introducing stress to the tender parts of your ears.

 When you expose your ears to loud noises on a regular basis, your eardrums and the bones of the inner ears are put under a great deal of strain, which can lead to ringing, buzzing, or clicking.

 Beyond the occasional ringing in your ears, exposure to loud sounds over a long period of time can result in temporary or permanent hearing loss.
 It’s important to protect your ears from the elements and listen to music at a reasonable volume level.

 Whether caused by stress, muscle tension, an illness, or loud noises, tinnitus is nothing to ignore.
-You may ask what is that annoying ringing in my ears It’s best to get your ears checked by a hearing professional on a regular basis.
 If you suspect the ringing in your ears has a serious underlying medical cause, you should get them checked for your peace of mind.